 Funding for the district’s full-time shift personnel was transferred from the Operations Division to the Community Risk Reduction Division.
 This budgetary and accounting change reflected the major role of the district’s full-time staff in community risk reduction.
 In addition, the district improved its all-weather marine rescue capability with the purchase of a 25-foot aluminum hull safe boat with two 225 horsepower outboard engines.

-The district’s voters approved a bond measure to fund renovation and expansion of Station 53 to include an apparatus maintenance bay, crew quarters in the station, and expanded office space along with the purchase of three types one (structural) fire engines.
+The district’s voters approved a bond measure to fund renovation and expansion of Station 53 to include an apparatus maintenance bay, crew quarters in the station, and expanded office space along with the purchase of three type one (structural) fire engines.

 The district re-implemented its technical rescue program with a focus on rope rescue skills and entered an automatic aid agreement with South Whidbey Fire/EMS for a joint response to technical rescue incidents in both districts.